-Another part of section 2924c provides for further explanation of the costs and expenses that may be charged by a trustee.
+Another part of section 2924c provides a further explanation of the costs and expenses that may be charged by a trustee.
 That section limits such charges to costs incurred for recording, mailing, including certified and express mail charges, publishing, posting notices, postponement of a foreclosure sale, and for a trustee's sale or litigation guarantee.
 (Cal.
 Civ.
 Code § 2924c(c).)

-AB 1043 changes the language in these sections to allow the trustee to collect additional fees from the borrower.
+AB 295 changes the language in these sections to allow the trustee to collect additional fees from the borrower.
 It amends the provision that requires the borrower to pay the reasonable costs and expenses actually incurred to include costs that will be incurred as a direct result of the payment being tendered.
-In so doing, it is providing trustees with more latitude to require that the borrower, when trying to get out of foreclosure through payment and reinstatement, pay fees for the trustee's work or potential work after the mortgagor tenders payment for reinstatement of their mortgage.
-How that will be possible to calculate and require of a borrower before they have succeeded in getting their mortgage reinstated is unclear.
-Borrowers and lenders need clarity for when a borrower has successfully paid the amount required to have their mortgage reinstated, and allowing a trustee to return to the lender after the lender tendered a large payment to require that the lender pay an additional fee for their payment to meet the requirement for reinstatement could result in an imbalance of power between the borrower and the trustee and lender.
+In so doing, it is providing trustees with more latitude to require that the borrower, when trying to get out of foreclosure through payment and reinstatement, pay fees for the trustee's work or potential work after the borrower tenders payment for reinstatement of their mortgage.
+There are no specific limits on what these charges for costs not yet incurred by the trustee can be.
+Borrowers and lenders need clarity for when a borrower has successfully paid the amount required to have their mortgage reinstated, and allowing a trustee to return to the lender after the lender tendered a large payment for reinstatement could result in an imbalance of power between the borrower and the trustee and lender.
+On the other side, trustees may well argue that they should be able to receive fees for the work they perform in ending a trustee's sale and reinstating the mortgage.

 The bill also amends section 2924c(c) to include costs and expenses for recording a notice of rescission of the declaration of default.
 This would allow the trustee to charge, as part of completing a reinstatement of the borrower's mortgage, the costs for recording the rescission that is required by the law.
-It should be noted that the provision related to reinstatement specifically states that no charge should be charged for the execution and recording of the notice of rescission, as stated above.
-This provision of AB 1043 would instead allow charges.
+It should be noted that the provision related to reinstatement specifically states that no charge should be made for the execution and recording of the notice of rescission, as stated above.
+This provision of AB 295 would instead state that such charges are allowed.